National Science Foundation Proposal Writing Resources

-The National Science Foundation (NSF) is an independent federal agency that promotes the progress of science to advance the national health, prosperity, and welfare and to secure the national defense.
-The NSF is a major funder of research at the University.
-Please use the tools and resources below to help you design, write and meet the requirements for proposals to the NSF.
+This webpage provides resources for applying to the National Science Foundation (NSF), an independent federal agency that promotes the progress of science to advance national health, prosperity, and welfare and to secure the national defense.
+The NSF is a major funder of research at the UO.
+Please use the tools and resources below to help you design, write, and meet the requirements for proposals to the NSF.

 Proposal Templates & Checklists

-The buttons below will take you to a page with a checklist and templates based on the NSF guidance for each component of a particular NSF grant mechanism.
+The buttons below will direct you to a page featuring a checklist and templates tailored to the NSF guidance for each component of a specific NSF grant mechanism.
 Use the templates to begin writing each element, and use the checklist to keep track of timing and what parties at UO are responsible for various pieces of an application.

 Guidance & Resources

-Resources to support the new grant-writer learning the style and technique for this specialized writing
+Resources to support the new proposal writer in learning the style and technique for this specialized writing

 Specialized Proposal Prep Resources